 If you don't use your ISA allowance in full by the end of a tax year (5th April) you lose it, although you will start the new tax year with a new ISA allowance.

-It's for this reason that you should make the most of your ISA allowance if you want to maximise the chance to protect your money from the taxman.
+It is for this reason that you should make the most of your ISA allowance if you want to maximise the chance to protect your money from the tax man.

 No, if you withdraw money from an ISA you can't pay it back in without using up more of your annual ISA allowance.

 So even if you withdraw all the money from your ISAs, if you've already paid in the maximum amount you're able to this tax year, you won't be able to add a penny more.

 For example if you pay £4,000 in a Cash ISA but withdraw it two months later, you will only be able to pay a further £11,000 into your Cash ISA over the rest of the tax year from July 1st.

 However, from autumn in 2015, it will be possible to take money out of an ISA and pay it back in later without it affecting your ISA allowance.

 There is no limit to the number of ISAs you can hold - it's possible to open a new Cash ISA and a new Investment ISA each tax year and keep your old ones open.

 However, you can only pay into one Cash ISA and one Investment ISA each tax year.